 by David M. Reutter

 A counseled plea bargain is the fastest and most economical resolution to a criminal case.
 The American justice system has come to tolerate and encourage plea bargains because of these attributes.
-Recent studies, however, find that a defendant who enters a plea with the assistance of …
+Recent studies, however, find that a defendant who enters a plea with the …

 by David M. Reutter